nbw/web/content/blog/posts/2021-09-25-fly-multi-db.md

 ![fly phoenix](/images/fly_phoenix.jpg)

-In this article I'll be using Fly.io to host a Phoenix web app that's connected to multiple Postgres read-replica databases (1 read/write master and a number of read-only replicas).
+In this article we'll be using Fly.io to host a Phoenix web app that's connected to multiple Postgres read-replica databases (1 read/write master and a number of read-only replicas).
 This article assumes that:

 - You've installed Fly's CLI, authenticated, etc.
 - You're familiar with the Phoenix framework and with Elixir